qiaoqiao7878/Coursera/cloud_computing_C1/Readme.md

 Use Github Actions to automatically test the code every time after pushing, set up yaml file.

+## Continuous Deployment (CD)

+software releases wherein any code commit that passes the automated testing phase is automatically released into the production environment, making changes that are visible to the software's users.

+## Cloud Computing Service Models

+1. Software as a Service (SaaS)
+2. Platform as a Service (PaaS)
+3. Infrastructure as a Service (IaaS)
+4. Metal as a Service (MaaS)
+5. Serverless

 ### Item
 SaaS: Software as a service.
 Delivering applications over the Internet as a service.